 Scroll down and you can see my qualifications.
 My course was integrative, which means that I have studied a variety of counselling theories.
 I am an Accredited Registrant Member of the National Counselling Society and a registered member of the British Association for Counselling and Psychotherapy (BACP).
 I work to their ethical guidelines.

-I worked in bereavement for about and had formal bereavement training with Farleigh Hospice.
-I have also worked at MTERO HIV Charity and with people with HIV.
-I have worked with people who just feel lost, or want to understand why they think, feel and behave the way that they do.
+I have worked in bereavement and received formal bereavement training with Farleigh Hospice.
+I have also worked at Metro HIV Charity.
+I have worked with people who just feel lost, or want to communicate better, or want to understand why they think, feel and behave the way that they do.

 Continued professional development (CPD) is something that I am passionate about and I take up various training courses throughout the year.
-Not only is CPD so important for a counsellor’s future growth, it is part of my registration requirement to the BACP.
-At present I am also studying for my Foundation Degree In Counselling.
+Not only is CPD so important for a counsellor’s future growth, it is part of my registration requirement to the BACP and NCS.
+At present I am studying for my Foundation Degree In Counselling.

 So, If you would like someone to help you with your emotional suitcase, then please contact me in confidence, either by email or the mobile number found on the contact page.